 This is definitely needed to lift the flavors up a bit more.
 Giving you a better refried bean paste with lifted Flavors.

-Finally the Salt, Onion Powder, Garlic Powder, Spice, and Chili Powder.
+Old El Paso lists Salt, Onion Powder, Garlic Powder, Spice, and Chili Powder.
 In its place, we use Taco Seasoning.
 Add as much as you like for your preference.

-For a Vegetarian Version Replace the Fat with Vegetable Shortening and the Broth with Vegetable or Mushroom Broth.
+For a Vegetarian Version, replace the Fat with Vegetable Shortening and the Broth with Vegetable or Mushroom Broth.

 Cooking the Beans

 There are a couple of ways to do this.
 However you choose, the objective is to get easily mashed beans.